mattheww/gomill/gomill_docs/mcts_tuner.rst

 Parameter configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

+.. mc-setting-cls:: Parameter

-A Parameter definition has the same syntax as a Python function call:
-:samp:`Parameter({arguments})`.
-Apart from :mc-setting:`!code`, the arguments
-should be specified using keyword form (see :ref:`sample_mcts_control_file`).
+A :mc-setting-cls:`!Parameter` definition has the same syntax as a Python function call: :samp:`Parameter({arguments})`.
+Apart from :mc-setting:`!code`, the arguments should be specified using keyword form (see :ref:`sample_mcts_control_file`).

-All parameters other than :mc-setting:`format` are required.
+All arguments other than :mc-setting:`format` are required.

-The parameters are:
+The arguments are:

 .. mc-setting:: code